by Freddy Tran Nager, Founder of Atomic Tango + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

-When the economy is singing the hardcore blues — kind of like now — many businesses are tempted to lower their prices.
-My advice?
-Don’t…
+When the economy starts singing the hardcore blues — kind of like now — many businesses feel tempted to lower their prices.
+But lowering prices creates three problems:

+For example, back in 2003, Nike snapped up Converse for $305 million.
+Everyone wondered, why would the galaxy’s dominant shoe company spend all that money for a failed brand?
+It was a matter of retail discrimination.
 Nike refused to sell its shoes in Target, fearing that its presence in a big-box retailer might damage its brand.
 But Converse, which had a lower price point to begin with?
-No problema.
+No problem.

 Just Don’t Do it

-1. Don’t forget the “price = quality” perception
+1. Don’t forget the “price = quality” perception.

-3. The stock market does not like low prices
+3. The stock market does not like low prices.

-5. A wealthier competitor can price you out of existence
+5. A wealthier competitor can price you out of existence.

 Low prices means you won’t have money to compete.
 Consider all the following:

 - How will consumers learn about you?
-You don’t have money for high quality advertising, so you will have to resort to cheaper quality ads (such as flyers) that hurt your brand and attract unprofitable customers.
+You don’t have money for high quality advertising, so you will have to resort to cheaper quality ads (such as flyers) that can hurt your brand and attract unprofitable customers.

 - You cannot afford a nice location in a high-traffic area.